Tiritibambix/Incastr/README.md

 ---

+> ⚠️ **Security notice**
+>
+> This application has been coded w<ith the help of AI and is designed for local or trusted-network use only.
+Exposing it to the public internet without an additional access-control layer (reverse proxy with auth, VPN, etc.) is done at your own risk.

+---

 ## The idea

 You've got videos scattered across your drives.
 Maybe they're family recordings, a personal film collection, tutorials you've saved, or anything else that doesn't belong on YouTube.
 You want to browse them from a nice interface, share a folder with a friend, and not think about it too much.